Can a Bank Work with a Cannabis Business Legally?

 How do banks that offer services to marijuana industry businesses comply with anti-money laundering regulations?
 It is simply not clear.
 Until federal law is reformed, banks must accept some level of risk when operating in this sector.

-That being said, there is real movement to make banking easier for cannabis companies.
+That being said, there has been movement to make banking easier for cannabis companies.
 On September 25th, 2019, the House of Representatives passed a bill by a vote of 321-103 that would give banks a clear green light to offer services to marijuana businesses in states where the industry has been legalized.
-Of course, the legislative process can be slow.
-Although the bill passed with significant bipartisan support in the house, it still has to get through Senate.
+At that time, the bill passed with significant bipartisan support in the house, but failed to pass the Senate.
+Such a bill has yet to be enacted into law.

-“I will say that it’s passage in the Senate seems more likely than it did six months ago, or a year ago, and that would really fundamentally change this whole system,” Steineker says.
-“Bu that’s not the law yet, and even if it passes, there’s probably some dead period where they would wait on the Treasury Department to issue guidance.”
+“It’s not the law yet,” says Steineker, “and even if it passes, there’s probably some dead period where they would wait on the Treasury Department to issue guidance.”

 For more information on this area of law, see our overview of cannabis law.